 Following the contribution of Heritage Holdings and Sunoco to Holdco immediately after the merger, Heritage Holdings and Sunoco will be included on Holdco's consolidated U.S. federal income tax return.
 Certain of the transactions that will be undertaken in connection with the merger, if challenged by the IRS, could result in Holdco recognizing additional taxable income.
 Such additional taxable income could result in increased tax liabilities of Holdco and a reduction in Holdco's distributable cash flow, which in turn may reduce the amount of cash available to be distributed to ETP's unitholders.
 For example, it is possible that the IRS may assert that ETP's loan to Heritage Holdings should be treated as a capital contribution instead of a loan.
 If successful in this assertion, Holdco's taxable income will be greater by the amount of the interest deductions that would otherwise have been available to Heritage Holdings if the loan made by ETP to Heritage Holdings were respected.
 In addition, immediately prior to the merger, Sunoco and certain of its subsidiaries will contribute assets to ETP in exchange for ETP Class F units (discussed above).
 In connection with that contribution, ETP will elect a particular method for allocating tax items attributable to such contributed assets to the extent the amount of tax and book items being allocated with respect to such assets differs because a built-in gain exists in such assets at the time of their contribution.
 Such allocation method is referred to in the Treasury Regulations as the "traditional method."
-The adoption of this method will result in less taxable income being allocated to ETP unitholders as compared to other allocation methods.
-If the IRS were to assert that the use of the traditional method is inappropriate or unreasonable, and another method must be adopted, such other method could result in Sunoco and the contributing Sunoco subsidiaries, and other transactions, Holdco could be subjected to significant, additional tax liabilities, which may ultimately reduce the cash available for distribution to ETP unitholders.
+The adoption of this method will result in less tax deductions being allocated to ETP.
+However, it will also result in less taxable income being allocated to Sunoco and the other contributing Sunoco subsidiaries as compared to such other method.
+Suff were to assert that the use of the traditional method is inappropriate or unreasonable, and another method must be adopted, such other method could result in Sunoco and the contributing Sunoco subsidiaries as a result of t